-Because many members of the public want the EIS to examine western bypass routes that connect farther north, and because there will be additional development along North 40, UDOT explored extending the potential connections at the north end of the western bypass alternatives.
+Because many members of the public want the EIS to examine western bypass routes that connect farther north, and because there will be additional development along North 40, UDOT explored extending the potential bypass connections at the north end of the western bypass alternatives.
+UDOT determined that these northern connections are reasonable, and UDOT is required by NEPA to objectively evaluate reasonable alternatives.
 UDOT identified three additional western bypass alternatives that have a second northern connection at River Road/S.R.
 32. These new alternatives are "west bypass - limited access and grade-separated interchanges with northern extension" (WA3), "west bypass - parkway and at-grade intersections with northern extension" (WB3), and "west bypass - parkway and at-grade intersections with northern extension and realigned U.S. 189" (WB4).
 Other potential western bypass connection locations on North 40 do not meet intersection spacing requirements for safety and operations and/or would not provide a significant traffic benefit, or they would have greater wetland impacts.
 Therefore, other potential connection locations were not developed further for screening.